Zero Tolerance (2015 film)

 Zero Tolerance is a 2015 Thai–American action film directed by Wych Kaosayananda and starring Dustin Nguyen, Gary Daniels and Scott Adkins.
 It premiered on February 10, 2015 at the Thailand International Film Destination Festival.

-Premise
+Plot

 Two former paramilitary operatives, Johnny (Nguyen) and his police detective friend Peter (Boonthanakit), search Bangkok to find the killers of Johnny's young daughter Angel (Paosut) and deliver retribution.